Stress-induced leakage current

 Stress-induced leakage current (SILC) is an increase in the gate leakage current of a MOSFET, used in semiconductor physics.
 It occurs due to defects created in the gate oxide during electrical stressing.
 SILC is perhaps the largest factor inhibiting device miniaturization.
 Increased leakage is a common failure mode of electronic devices.

 Oxide defects

 The most well-studied defects assisting in the leakage current are those produced by charge trapping in the oxide.
 This model provides a point of attack and has stimulated researchers to develop methods to decrease the rate of charge trapping by mechanisms such as nitrous oxide (N2O) nitridation of the oxide.

+SILC is linked to the trap density in an oxide, i.e. the density of defects.
+The SILC may be measured to determine the neutral trap density in that oxide.
+However, the oxide traps responsible for SILC are not necessarily responsible for oxide breakdown, as SILC and oxide breakdown have different annealing kinetics.